Lady Liberty at The Party

-So I get dressed, put on my make up, straight seams on the stockings because I’m old enough, I know how to do this.
+So I get dressed, put on my make-up, straight seams on the stockings because I’m old enough, I know how to do this.
 Get carded at the liquor store on the way, which at this point means the cashier is either way younger than me, way older than me, just doing their job for benefit of the camera or, flirting with me.
-The last option of which I’d like to believe but usually don’t most of the time anymore, because, I’m old enough, I know how to do this.
+The last option there I’d like to believe but usually don’t most of the time anymore, because, I’m old enough, I know how to do this.
 But then, I think, take it if you can get it, and dutifully hand over my driver’s license with a very direct look and nary a hint of blushing saying the obligatory, “Wow, thanks.”
 Note to self, You just used the word ‘nary’ in a sentence.

 How very chaste.

 I don’t know why I’m even buying alcohol.
 That’s a lie.
 I don’t even really like it all that much.
 That’s the truth.
 But all those other things, read for medicinal purposes, well, no one does them much anymore because gainful employment is important.
 The 80’s were good for that, for all those other things.
 I am reminded, briefly, of the first time I ever purchased alcohol and didn’t get carded.
-Sixteen years old, cigarette in my hand, bottle of Thunderbird because it was really for a bunch of guys I knew who had pooled their change.
+Sixteen years old, cigarette in my hand, bottle of Thunderbird because it was really for a bunch of guys who I knew who had pooled their change.
 I think about that, look closer at my purchase, really then, just want to go home.
 But, not alone, and so, on to the party.
 Which is not to say that’s why I’m going to the party, not at all.
 That would be presumptuous and I think we’ve previously discussed assumptions and what they do to you and me.